Skip to content

 We are currently exploring ways to leverage our expertise and global connections to facilitate the efforts of researchers and clinicians who seek to extend the scope of safer supply programs, interventions, and research studies.

-NOTE: Sunshine Labs is licensed by Health Canada to conduct the following regulated activities: possession, production, assembling, sale/provision and sending, transportation and delivery with coca leaf, cocaine, diacetylmorphine, morphine, MDMA, opium and psilocybin under tight limitations imposed by Health Canada.
+NOTE: Oryx Biomed Ltd, a wholly owned subsidiary of Sunshine Earth Labs Ltd, is licensed by Health Canada to conduct the following regulated activities: possession, production, assembling, sale/provision and sending, transportation and delivery with coca leaf, cocaine, diacetylmorphine, morphine, MDMA, opium and psilocybin under tight limitations imposed by Health Canada.

 For further information, please refer to the following source: coroners-service/statistical/illicit-drug.pdf